4,973 total views, 15 views today

 Legal Entity and Status

 A company is a legal entity; any person can launch and establish it under the Act.
 The existence of a company is different from its directors and shareholders.
 Private limited company status is to be taken more seriously as it gives a sense of confidence for all the suppliers and customers about the business.
-Most of the larger organizations will always prefer and favor in dealing with private limited companies when compared with proprietorship/partnership organizations.
+Most of the larger organizations will always prefer with private limited companies when compared with proprietorship/partnership organizations.

 With a flexible and wide range of management designations, the company can easily attract the quality workforce and accomplish strategic motivation to employees.

 Another important advantage of registering a Company is eternal succession.
 The existence of a company will remain the same, even if the directors may come and go and the shareholders may come and go.
 Once the company is incorporated it remains alive till it is wound up by abiding with the provisions of Law.
 The death, retirement or disability of the director or any of its members does not affect the Company from continuing, irrespective of change in the memberships.

 If you are planning to go for high capital expenditure or hi-tech projects then it is always better and advantageous to go by registering your business as a company, as the financial stake involved in hi-tech project is high.
 Even Banks and Financial Institutions insist on registering the business as company while approving business loans or financial assistance instead of going for some other types of organizations.